 Not exactly.
 It is true that the essays are the hardest, most time-consuming part, but it isn't true that the "dive in and write" strategy is the best strategy.

-YOUR STORY IS YOUR GUIDE FOR COMPLETING ALL PARTS OF YOUR APPLICATION.
+1. YOUR STORY IS YOUR GUIDE FOR COMPLETING ALL PARTS OF YOUR APPLICATION, INCLUDING CHOOSING TOPICS FOR YOUR ESSAYS.

-We recommend that you create a resume that follows the format for a U.S. resume, but that is tailored to the college application process.
+We recommend that you create a resume that follows the format for a U.S. resume and that is also tailored to the college application process.

 Start with the information you need to include about a particular activity.
 Say you love science (passion), have a special gift for organizing groups (talent), and started the Project Sunshine Club at your school (initiative).